Hiththatiya Raja Maha Viharaya is a Buddhist temple situated in Hiththetiya village in Matara District, Sri Lanka.

 History

 A small model of a palace made of ivory is found preserved at the temple.
 It is 2.3 ft. in length and width and the roof is made of metal (Wikramaratne, 2015).
 Carved 12 pillars similar to those found at the Magul Maduwa in Kandy can be seen on this replica (Wikramaratne, 2015).
-The palace is mounted on a seat of about 2.5 ft. tall (Wikramaratne, 2015).
+The palace is mounted on a seat about 2.5 ft. tall (Wikramaratne, 2015).

 The Pirith Mandapaya

 The 19th-century wooden Pirith Mandapaya (the Pirith enchanting pavilion) of this temple is considered a special creation.
-Made in 1842, it has two seats to be used when Asana Deke Bana sermons were delivered by two Buddhist monks; one reciting the text and the other explaining it in simple language (Abeyawardana, 2004).
+Made in 1842, it consists of two seats to be used when Asana Deke Bana sermons were delivered by two Buddhist monks; one reciting the text and the other explaining it in simple language (Abeyawardana, 2004).

 References